The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

 Review performance every 3-7 days

-Pause underperforming ads and test new variations
+Pause underperforming ads and try new variations

 A. Use Smart Bidding (Strategically)